vijaykvganaraju/autocar/README.md

-To run the code, download all the file and run "main.m".
+To run the code, download all the files and run "main.m".

 **rows** is the number of rows in the discretized space.